sapcc/monsoon-openstack-auth/README.md

 ##### authentication_required

 Class method which is called in controllers.
-This method is based on the before_filter method and therefore it accepts the common options such as :except, :only, and :if
+This method is based on the before_action method and therefore it accepts the common options such as :except, :only, and :if

 ```ruby
 authentication_required options